← All articles

 3. Soft-launch and measure against your paid benchmark.
 Run the alternative channel as a real cohort.
 Compare CPI, retention, and payer rate directly against your paid-UA numbers.
 Let the data, not the narrative, decide where to scale.

 4. Layer, don’t replace.
 Add a second alternative channel once the first is operating.
 The goal is a portfolio where no single channel — paid UA included — is more than a manageable share of total reach.
+For the full layering-and-sequencing model — which channel to add at each stage of a studio’s growth — see our multi-channel distribution framework.

 The studios doing this well treat distribution as an operating discipline, not a one-off project.
 That’s deliberately how we built the IMH distribution practice and the studio-side engagement model: channel selection, integration, and ongoing channel ownership, so a growth team isn’t trying to learn five new partner ecosystems while also shipping the game.